 A major expansion to increase the nameplate capacity of Rocanville from 3.0 million tonnes to approximately 6.0 million tonnes of finished potash products per year was announced in 2007.
 Expansion work was substantially completed by the end of 2016, and production was ramped up through 2017 when a nameplate capacity of 6.5 million tonnes of finished potash product was announced.
-The operational capability at Rocanville as of December 31, 2021, is 5.2 million tonnes of finished potash product.
+The operational capability at Rocanville during 2022 was 5.2 million tonnes per year of finished potash product.